zahid852/Flutter_Social_Media_App/README.md

 Random is a real-time social media application built using Flutter with Firebase Firestore Database.

 ## Features
-Login/Signup using Email (Firebase Authentication) with email verification and forget passwords screens.
-Posts sharing with others(realtime).
+Login/Signup using Email (Firebase Authentication) with email verification and forget passwords screens.\n Posts sharing with others(realtime).
 Likes and Comments
 Delete post